Free resourceEvidence based

 Error 3: Missing units on numerical answers

-In every science and maths examiner report, every year: correct method, correct calculation, correct answer — no units.
+In every science and maths report, every year: correct method, correct answer, no units.
 Mark not awarded.
-This is one of the most avoidable errors in any exam.
-Write the unit alongside every value as you substitute it into your formula.
-You will never forget the final unit if it is already in your working.
+Write the unit next to every value as you substitute it into your formula.
+You will never miss the final unit if it is already in your working.

 Error 4: Running out of time

-Cited annually as a leading cause of preventable underperformance.
-Students spend disproportionate time on earlier questions and run out of time for later ones.
-The fix is mechanical: calculate your minutes-per-mark ratio before you turn the first page, write the time allocation next to every question, and commit to moving on when the time is up — even if your answer feels incomplete.
-An incomplete answer on a question you reached earns more than a perfect answer that meant you never reached the next question.
+Calculate your minutes-per-mark ratio before you turn the first page.
+Total time divided by total marks.
+Write the allocation next to every question.
+Move on when the time is up — even if your answer feels incomplete.
+An incomplete later answer earns more than a perfect earlier one that meant you never reached the next question.

 Error 5: Misidentifying the command word

 Students describe when asked to explain.
 They produce balanced discussions when asked to justify.
-They evaluate when asked to describe.
-The command word tells you the type of response required — not just the topic.
-Learning the precise requirements of each command word is one of the highest-return investments in exam preparation available, because it affects every question in every exam in every subject.
+Learn the precise requirements of each command word.
+Circle it before reading the rest of the question.
+It affects every question in every exam in every subject.

 Sources: AQA, Edexcel (Pearson), OCR Chief Examiners' Reports 2019–2024.
 Available free at respective exam board websites.